USDA-ARS-GBRU/GuideMaker/README.md

 <h4 style="color: #003087" >Addgene: CRISPR Plasmids - Empty gRNA Vectors</h4>

-After running Guidemaker, the designed gRNA output can be downloaded and with minor adjustments, the targets can be ordered as oligos for cloning.
+After running GuideMaker, the designed gRNA output can be downloaded and with minor adjustments, the targets can be ordered as oligos for cloning.
 Pooled oligonucleotides can be purchased from several vendors, including those listed below.
 Pool sizes vary from 100 to over 200,000 oligonucleotides.
 Vendor specifications for the number of oligos, oligo length, and cost per bp vary widely.
 For bacterial genome-scale experiments, as of 2021, Genscript offers pool sizes of 12,472 and 91,766 with up to 79 bp per oligo for list prices of $1600 and $4,000, respectively.

 Some example vendors are: